Clintonrocks13/electron_auto_update/Readme.md

 ## Configuring Auto-Updater

-There are two main ways to configure `electron-updater` for private GitHub repositories:
+There are two main ways to configure `electron-updater` for private/public GitHub repositories:

 **Option 1: Using `electron-builder` Configuration (Recommended for most)**